 Tooth Extraction vs Root Canal

 When it comes to getting rid of an infected tooth, a tooth extraction might seem like the easiest option.
 However, they can be very complex.
-Even so, your dentist might still recommend a tooth extraction to keep your mouth and the rest of your teeth healthy.
+Even so, your cosmetic dentist Puyallup might still recommend a tooth extraction to keep your mouth and the rest of your teeth healthy.

 The Tooth Extraction Process